Dynasty Warriors 4: Reception

 The gameplay was frequently lauded.
 Leeper described the game as easy to control and the combat as a "tension reliever".
 Shoemaker described the "superhuman" capabilities of the characters as "amusing" and the new changes as positive although minor.
 A year after its release, Ivan Sulic of IGN UK ranked Dynasty Warriors 4 the 5th best co-operative game on the PlayStation 2.
 He cited the game's simple yet appealing design and described it as a "refined" action game for fans of battles.
 The Xbox port received a similar reception.
 Readers of Famitsu Xbox ranked it the 5th most anticipated game in Japan around its release.
 Zacarias praised the number of modes available to players and described the gameplay as easy to pick up and "addictively fun".
 He noted that the graphics were not the best on the Xbox console but still complimented them as well as the game's steady framerate during battles with many soldiers on the screen.
 Famitsu Xboxs four reviewers described the gameplay as enjoyable, with two of them labeling Dynasty Warriors 4 as one of the best picks of October 2003.
 Hirohito Aizawa noted that aside from surround sound support and slightly improved graphics, the Xbox port did not include new features over the PlayStation 2 version.
 Rolling Uchisawa praised the alternate history aspect and the multiple modes of play.
 Tagawa Rameo complimented the familiarity from previous titles in the series but commented that the game might be difficult for new players and criticized the loading times.

 Criticism focused on the game's audio components.
 Shoemaker called the voice acting "campy" and compared it a "dubbed kung fu movie".
 Zacarias described the heavy metal-inspired soundtrack as outdated and mismatched to the ancient Chinese setting.
 He called the English voice acting "downright horrible" and stated that it made the game's dramatic dialog unintentionally humorous and "lame".
 Dunham echoed similar comments, calling the English voices "terrible" and "bordering on average" at best.
-He also expressed disappointment at the lack of the Japanese language option as well as the lack of high-end audio support on the PlayStation 2.
+He also expressed disappointment at the lack of a Japanese language option as well as the lack of high-end audio support on the PlayStation 2.
 Conversely, Leeper described the musical score as "well done" despite the hair metal aspects at times.